JoeAnonimist/blog/docs/qt_widgets/02_signals_and_slots/01_basic_example.md

 3. Connect the signal and the slot.
 The Python syntax to make the connection is `object.signal_name.connect(slot_name)`.
 Note there are no parentheses after `self.on_button_clicked` because `button.clicked.connect()` accepts a function object.

-That's about it for this example but signals and slots is a large and an important topic and there's much more to it than this.
+That's about it for this example but signals and slots is a large and an important topic and there's much more to it than this simple script.